 - UPCOMING -

 This page is dedicated to whatever release I'm currently working on.
 Right now, that's "Anarchy at Prescott High", the fourth sequel to my bestselling enemies-to-lovers romance,"Havoc at Prescott High."
 If you haven't read book one, I suggest doing so before reading the following excerpts and teasers as they may contain spoilers.

-The release date for Anarchy is August 27th, 2020.
-This page will be updated regularly with new teasers and release information.
+The release date for Anarchy is October 24th, 2020. *THIS WILL BE A LIVE RELEASE as due to an Amazon glitch, they cancelled the preorder without my knowledge* This page will be updated regularly with new teasers and release information.
 I appreciate your patience and understand with me as I work through the creative process to give you the best possible book that I can. <3

 If you'd like all of the latest updates, please consider joining my readers' group, The Bookish Bat Cave.